 It should also cease to serve --whether consciously or not does not really matter-- political goals by engaging in anti-hellenic actions which in recent times have increased in number.

-Such actions are determined:
+Such actions are defined by:

-- by having replaced the Greek language with English in liturgical services in Greek churches under its jurisdiction in America (a practice introduced early on during Iakovos' pastoral tenure).
+- having replaced the Greek language with English in liturgical services in Greek churches under its jurisdiction in America (a practice introduced early on during Iakovos' pastoral tenure).

-- by having fragmented the Archdiocese of North and South American through the elevation of its local bishops to Metropolitans, a fact which deprived the Greek American community of a unified representation and consequently led to losing all possibility of effective intervention in favor of Hellenic interests.
+- having fragmented the Archdiocese of North and South American through the elevation of its local bishops to Metropolitans, a fact which deprived the Greek American community of a unified representation and consequently led to losing all possibility of effective intervention in favor of Hellenic interests.

-- by having contrived the forced resignation of Archbishop Spyridon after a merely three-year tenure when he, with the full support of the Greek American community, methodically sought to re-invigorate the hellenization of the Archdiocese in its various aspects and activities (a documented depiction of the medieval intrigues used is provided by Justine Frangouli-Argyris "The Lonely Path of Integrity, Spyridon, Archbishop of America 1996-1999", Athens Exandas, 2000).
+- having contrived the forced resignation of Archbishop Spyridon after a merely three-year tenure when he, with the full support of the Greek American community, methodically sought to re-invigorate the hellenization of the Archdiocese in its various aspects and activities (a documented depiction of the medieval intrigues used is provided by Justine Frangouli-Argyris "The Lonely Path of Integrity, Spyridon, Archbishop of America 1996-1999", Athens Exandas, 2000).
 Let it be noted that Spyridon was chosen by the Patriarchate itself to succeed Iakovos, who also had resigned under coercion.

-- by having spread discord within the Church of Australia as a result of recent patriarchal initiatives, a fact which led to the clash with the local Archbishop.
+- having spread discord within the Church of Australia as a result of recent patriarchal initiatives, a fact which led to the clash with the local Archbishop.

-- by having ousted, several years ago, Archbishop Methodios of Thyateira and Great Britain, an illustrious intellectual, etc.
+- having ousted, several years ago, Archbishop Methodios of Thyateira and Great Britain, an illustrious intellectual, etc.

 [ ... ]